-Pre-service teachers are expected to take no more than one hour off the floor for each of the 5 days they visit prior to the three-week block placement to work on Reflection tasks for EDEC 3016.
+Pre-service teachers are expected to take no more than one hour off the floor for each of the 5 days they visit prior to the two-week block placement to work on Reflection tasks for EDEC5000.
 Please note that this one hour off the floor each visit should not be the lunch hour/time.

-There is not time off the floor allocated in the three-week block.
-The mentor teacher's signature is required to confirm attendance each of the 5 weekly visits and each day of the three-week block placement.
+The Mentor Teacher's signature is required to confirm attendance each of the 5 weekly visits and each day of the two-week block placement

-The following table outlines the pre-service teacher teaching load requirements for the second Professional Experience three-week block.
+The following table outlines the pre-service teacher teaching load requirements for the first Professional Experience two-week block.